EKGF/grapharch/docs/features/targets/typst.md

 > [!IMPORTANT]
 > Typst is built with Rust itself which means that it
-> is very easy to include it as part of grapharch,
+> is very easy to include it as part of GraphArch,
 > allowing us to output PDFs without requiring any
 > additional tool installations.